 What’s The Difference Between Shoe Polish & Shoe Cream?

 There are lots of shoe care products on the market, and most men lump everything under the “shoe polish” umbrella.
 There are two main types of product that add color and cover scuffs to shoes: shoe cream and shoe wax, also known as carnauba wax.

 Shoe cream, our preferred product, shines and adds color to your shoes while also conditioning them and adding moisture.
 The importance of adding moisture to shoes can’t be understated.
 Leather is nothing but treated skin, and it dries out over time.
 Can you imagine having dry hands but never applying any moisturizer?
-They’d crack and the skin would turn brittle.
-The same things happens to shoes, and shoe cream is effective at combating this.
+They’d crack, and the skin would turn brittle.
+The same thing happens to shoes, and shoe cream is effective at combating this.

 Shoe wax, on the other hand, offers a superior shine and scuff protection.
 It also seals and protects leather, but here’s the rub: it builds up over time and dries out.
 This is why, when applying wax, you’ll want to focus your efforts on the toe box and the heel counter and only give the vamp a light coating.
 Neither the toe box nor the heel counter crease, but the vamp obviously does, and this can cause a white film to show up after the wax has dried.

 You can use both cream and wax when polishing shoes.
 Start with the cream and buff it, then apply wax to the toe and heel of the shoe, buffing again once dry.

 Not all shoe polish is created equal.
 Here are some brands you should be familiar with.

 Please note that the links are for shoe polishes and creams, but each of these brands sells a full range of shoe care products.

 - Saphir: Saphir is known amongst shoe enthusiasts as the be all, end all of shoe care products.
 Using the highest grade natural ingredients, Saphir cream is to shoes what Bentley is to cars.